UP851899/Coursework-Web-Programming-2021/README.md

 The "modules" folder contains the js script "compare.js", this is responsible for the comparison of files using string-comparison.

 To reset the program, the "files" folder and "fileDB.sqlite" can simply be deleted

+## Final words

+Whole project was built using GitHub, many branches and many commits (repo is private but can be made public if you wanted to see)

+Thank you!

+Happy Marking =)